expand_less Top

 • Stay true to your charitable purposes and be clear about your charity's ethical values;

 • Ensure that the charity only conducts activities in keeping with its governing instrument and for the furtherance of its objects, which must be exclusively charitable.
-Among other things, a charity should not allow its funds and/or premises to be used for political purposes and should refrain from conducting itself in a way that can be reasonably construed as involving partisan politics;
+Among other things, a charity should not allow its funds and/or premises to be used for gambling or political purposes and should refrain from conducting itself in a way that can be reasonably construed as involving partisan politics.

 Appropriate Due Diligence